1st Northamptonshire Rifle Volunteer Corps: Early history

 All these units were included in the 1st Administrative Battalion, Northamptonshire RVCs, in 1860, under the command of William Fitzroy, Earl of Euston (later 6th Duke of Grafton), as lieutenant-colonel, with Earl Spencer and the Earl of Pomfret as majors.
 (There was no 2nd Admin Bn in Northamptonshire.)
 The 1st Northamptonshire RVC established its headquarters (HQ) at Clare Street drill hall, Northampton.
+On 1 June 1860 the new 4th and 5th Northampton RVCs took part in a brigade field day with the Northamptonshire Militia, which was just finishing its annual training, and a field battery of the Royal Artillery from Northampton Barracks.

-Three further volunteer corps were raised in the county and added to the 1st Admin Bn:
+Three further volunteer corps were later raised in the county and added to the 1st Admin Bn: